Aelloy/ember-cli-deploy-simply-ssh/README.md

 Whether you use `ember-cli-deploy-gzip` or not, this plugin will copy appropriate files into the defined directory.

-* PS: If you use it on windows machine or with windows driven web-server, please provide a feedback if you have any issues.
+* P.S.
+If you use it on a Windows machine or with a Windows-driven web server, please provide a feedback if you have any issues.
 To support these combinations, we might need some extra options.